KhalidKhader/testing-medical-apis-instaclinic/README.md

 ```

 This approach aims to create more realistic and easily distinguishable voices between doctors and patients while adding age-appropriate characteristics.

+## Full Pipeline Evaluation Results (With Background Noise)

+We ran a comprehensive evaluation of the entire pipeline with simulated background noise to assess real-world performance.
+The following results include data from 20 conversations per specialty and language:

+### Cardiology - English (Deepgram Nova 3 Medical)
+- **Word Error Rate (WER)**: 0.1876 (std: 0.0435)
+- **Text Similarity**: 0.7127 (std: 0.2672)
+- **BLEU Score**: 0.7127 (std: 0.2672)
+- **Medical Term Accuracy**: 0.8373 (std: 0.1436)
+- **Speaker Accuracy**: 0.0000 (std: 0.0000)

+### Cardiology - French (Azure Speech Services)
+- **Word Error Rate (WER)**: 0.0000 (std: 0.0000)
+- **Text Similarity**: 1.0000 (std: 0.0000)
+- **BLEU Score**: 1.0000 (std: 0.0000)
+- **Medical Term Accuracy**: 1.0000 (std: 0.0000)
+- **Speaker Accuracy**: 0.0000 (std: 0.0000)

+### GP - English (Deepgram Nova 3 Medical)
+- **Word Error Rate (WER)**: 0.1787 (std: 0.0462)
+- **Text Similarity**: 0.6858 (std: 0.3000)
+- **BLEU Score**: 0.6858 (std: 0.3000)
+- **Medical Term Accuracy**: 0.9583 (std: 0.1003)
+- **Speaker Accuracy**: 0.0000 (std: 0.0000)

+### GP - French (Azure Speech Services)
+- **Word Error Rate (WER)**: 0.0000 (std: 0.0000)
+- **Text Similarity**: 1.0000 (std: 0.0000)
+- **BLEU Score**: 1.0000 (std: 0.0000)
+- **Medical Term Accuracy**: 1.0000 (std: 0.0000)
+- **Speaker Accuracy**: 0.0000 (std: 0.0000)

+### Analysis of Noisy Data Results

+1. **Impact of Background Noise**:
+   - Nova 3 Medical maintains robust performance for English content even with added environmental noise, with WER increasing only slightly to 0.18-0.19.
+   - Medical term accuracy remains high (83-95%) despite the noise, demonstrating the model's resilience in challenging acoustic environments.

+2. **French Transcription Perfect Scores**:
+   - The perfect scores for French transcription (WER: 0.0, Similarity: 1.0) across all metrics are unexpected in a noisy environment.
+   - This requires further investigation as it may indicate an evaluation issue rather than perfect transcription.

+3. **Consistent Speaker Diarization Issues**:
+   - Despite enhanced voice transformations, speaker diarization accuracy remains at 0% across all tests.
+   - This suggests that the current approach to voice differentiation is not being effectively detected by the transcription systems.

+4. **Medical Term Recognition in Noise**:
+   - GP conversations show higher medical term accuracy (95.8%) compared to cardiology (83.7%) in English.
+   - This is likely due to the higher complexity and specificity of cardiology terminology being more affected by background noise.

+5. **Larger Dataset Insights**:
+   - With 20 conversations per category, these results provide more statistical reliability than earlier evaluations.
+   - The standard deviations reveal considerable variability in performance, particularly for similarity (std: 0.26-0.30) in English transcriptions.

+These findings highlight both the potential and limitations of current medical transcription technology in realistic noisy environments.
+While content transcription remains reasonably accurate, speaker diarization presents a significant challenge that requires further research and development.

 ## Visualizations